 Dimensions 30x65x10 mm.

-Comparison of ESP12.OLED board and NodeMCU classic board
+Comparison of ESP12.OLED development board and NodeMCU classic board

 |ESP12.OLED||NodeMCU classic board|